mtzfederico/mtzfederico-esp8266-certStore-example/README.md

 I have only tested it using [PlatformIO](https://platformio.org/).
 If you are not using PlatformIO, I highly recommend trying it out.
 You can find getting started instructions from Random Nerd Tutorials [here](https://randomnerdtutorials.com/vs-code-platformio-ide-esp32-esp8266-arduino/)

 You can find LittleFS upload instructions for PlatformIO [here](https://randomnerdtutorials.com/esp8266-nodemcu-vs-code-platformio-littlefs/).
 If you want to use the Arduino IDE, you can find instructions [here](https://randomnerdtutorials.com/install-esp8266-nodemcu-littlefs-arduino/)

+You can use any of this code in your projects